meteor/meteor/source/expired-certificate.md

 Also note that if you are running old distributions, like Ubuntu 16 and before, locally, or in any of your CI pipelines you may also face this issue.
 In this case, we do recommend updating your distribution, or your local repository of root certificates (the how-to of this varies based on your distribution).

+<h2 id="server-requests">Requests failing</h2>

-If your server is accessing external let’s encrypt resources with an old Meteor version, you will also need to add NODE_TLS_REJECT_UNAUTHORIZED to your container env vars.
-If you are using Galaxy, it's simple as using your settings file:
+If your server is accessing external resources where the target host is using Let's Encrypt certificates and your app is running an old Meteor version, you will also need to add `NODE_TLS_REJECT_UNAUTHORIZED` to your server environment variables.

+If you are using Galaxy, it's as simple as adding this to your settings file:

 ```json
 {